TJ-SWOMT/Empyre_Point/Front_yrean/README.md

 # Empyre Point Frontend

 This is the frontend application for Empyre Point, built with Vue 3 and Vite.
-It provides a modern, responsive interface for creating and collaborating on presentations.
+It provides a modern, responsive interface for creating and collaborating on presentations using markdown.

 ## Prerequisites